What Is HTML5 — The Modern Markup Language Powering the Web

 HTML5 and Mobile Responsiveness

-HTML5 is built with mobile devices in mind.
+HTML5 is designed for mobile devices.
 Combined with CSS3 media queries, it enables responsive web design, ensuring that web pages adapt seamlessly to various screen sizes.

 Key mobile-friendly features include: